TechExplorer100/Idioms/README.md

-This is a simple Idiom project!
-It contains more than 1000+ idioms with their meanings!
+This is a simple Idiom project! (a web based project) It contains more than 1000+ idioms with their meanings!
 Enjoy 😁
 -------------------------------------------